Michael Gove takes another stab at Tory game of thrones

 The Cabinet minister insists he has “evolved” since previously saying he was “incapable” of being prime minister.

-A big Game Of Thrones fan, Mr Gove’s launch into the third round of the bid for the Tory crown, with 41 votes, gives him another stab at being PM.
+A big Game Of Thrones fan, Mr Gove survived the third round of the bid for the Tory crown, attracting 51 votes, gives him another stab at being PM.